braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 	where `pointer` can be either a prop number or tag.
 	It cannot be changed.

 - A *checked* status, which is true by default.
 	Checked props are checked for format when they are set and for value when they are set/calculated.\footnote{When `BRAPH2.CHECKED = false`, no checks are performed.
-This needs to be changes in the file "BRAPH2.m".}
+This needs to be changed in the file "BRAPH2.m".}

 	The checked status of a prop can be altered with the functions:
 	`el.checked(pointer)`